Arik Lavie

-Arik Lavie (אריק לביא; 9 March 1927 – 29 June 2004) was an Israeli pop-rock-folk singer and actor.
+Arieh "Arik" Lavie (אריק לביא; 9 March 1927 – 29 June 2004) was an Israeli pop-rock-folk singer and actor.

 Early life

 Lavie was born to a Jewish single mother named Edith Hauben who gave birth to him at the age of 19.
 His father was a medical student from Riga who left him and his mother before he was born.
 His mother married a man named Frank Inselsbacher of the French Foreign Legion and he gave him his surname.
 In 1936, accompanied by distant relatives, he emigrated from Germany to Kfar Baruch in Mandatory Palestine at the age of 9.
 His career began in 1945 in the Palmach military band.
 In 1947 he joined the "Carmel" band.
 His extensive stage career, spanning decades, began in the 1950s.
 He acted in the Cameri Theater and sang together with "The Three Strings", which specialized in shepherds' songs.
 During his career he recorded hundreds of songs, appeared on stage and played in musicals and films.
 He participated in many theater plays, several movies (e.g. Hill 24 Doesn't Answer, Operation Thunderbolt, Rocking Horse, Hole in the Moon), and published a number of solo and non-solo albums (e.g. The Arava Trio).
 He was occasionally seen on primetime Israeli television in the days it had only one channel.